MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/configure-connection-roles.md

 ## Add connection roles to a solution
 Because connection roles are *solution aware*, which means that they can be included in a solution, you can also add connection roles to a solution you distribute.

 Generally it is not recommended to edit components in the internal **Default Solution**.
-Within the solution you have created to work in, you can use the **Add Existing** command in the **Solutions** area to bring any of the default connection roles into your solution.
+Within the solution you have created to work in, you can use the **Add Existing** command in the **Solutions** area to bring any of the active connection roles into your solution.

 > [!div class="mx-imgBorder"]
 > ![Add existing connection role](media/add-existing-connection-role.png)